evpr1524/Provan_CSCI2270_FinalProject/README.md

 How to run:
 1. Clone the git repository to your local machine.
+2. Open the .cbp from inside the Assn10 folder!
-2. Rebuild the program in your IDE of choice.
+3. Rebuild the program in your IDE of choice.
-3. Compile and Run
+4. Compile and Run

 Dependencies:
 None besides basic #include <> and #include "" libraries